EduardoPires/EquinoxProject/README.md

 The goal of this project is implement the most common used technologies and share with the technical community the best way to develop great applications with .NET

+##How to use:
+You will need Visual Studio 2017 (latest version) and the .NET Core SDK (released in March 07, 2017).

+Also you can run the Equinox Project in Visual Studio Code (Windows, Linux or MacOS).

+To know more about how to prepare your enviroment visit the [Microsoft .NET Download Guide](https://www.microsoft.com/net/download)

 ##Technologies implemented:

 - ASP.NET Core 1.1 (with .NET Core)